-What is being done to control unemployment depends on the type of unemployment.
-People usually only ask this question when cyclical unemployment drives the unemployment rate above 7 or 8 percent.
+Controlling unemployment depends on the type of unemployment that is trying to be controlled.
+People usually only ask this question when cyclical unemployment drives the unemployment rate above 7% or 8%.
 Cyclical unemployment is the result of the contraction phase of the business cycle, which usually causes a recession.

-The primary method is expansionary monetary policy.
-That's when the Federal Reserve changes monetary policy by reducing the fed funds rate.
-This lowers overall interest rates and spurs businesses to borrow money to buy capital equipment and hire more workers.
-Low interest rates also boost the housing market and spur auto sales and other personal consumption spending.
+During an expansionary policy, the Federal Reserve eases monetary policy by reducing the federal funds rate and buying U.S. Treasury and mortgage-backed securities on the open market, which increases the supply of money in the economy.
+Collectively, these tactics are designed to reduce interest rates across the yield curve, which spurs businesses to borrow money to buy capital equipment and hire more workers.
+Low-interest rates also tend to boost the housing market, spur auto sales, and increase personal consumption spending.

-The second way the government reduces unemployment is through expansionary fiscal policy.
-That's when the President and Congress directly create jobs by increasing spending on government projects, as happened in the New Deal and the Economic Stimulus Program.
-They can also give people more income to spend by cutting taxes, like the Bush tax cuts in 2001 (EGTRRA) and 2003 (JGTRRA), and the Obama tax cuts in 2010.
+The second way the government reduces unemployment is through fiscal policy.
+Using the expansion of fiscal policy, the president and Congress create jobs by increasing spending on government projects.
+Good examples are the New Deal and the 2009 Economic Stimulus Program.
+The policy can also give people more income to spend by cutting taxes.
+Examples of those are the Bush tax cuts in 2001 (EGTRRA) and 2003 (JGTRRA).
+In 2010, the Obama tax cuts extended those with modifications.
 This stimulates spending just like an interest rate decrease.

-Furthermore, is unemployment is too low, then the economy is considered to be over-heated and inflation is then more of a concern.
-Therefore, an unemployment rate below 4 percent is considered full employment.
+If unemployment is too low, then the economy is considered to be over-heated.
+At that point, inflation becomes more of a concern.
+An unemployment rate below 4% is considered full employment.

 Structural unemployment is when there are jobs available, but the existing workers don't have the skills to fill those jobs.
-It can happen when technology changes the nature of work itself.
+It can happen when technology changes the nature of the work itself.
 For example, personal computers replaced stenographers and typists.
-It's currently the situation in Silicon Valley, where high tech companies have to look to India to find enough programmers to fill their needs.
+And in Silicon Valley, tech companies have to look to India to find enough programmers to fill their needs.